 Another product of the grant is the Generation to Generation project.
 The goals of Generation to Generation are to help different generations connect and to help kids and teens delve into family history.
-This project is being launched in conjunction with the 2020 Summer Reading Program: Imagine Your Story.
 Our Story: A Grandparent Book allows grandparents to share their stories with grandkids of any age.
 Our Genealogy Guide for Kids helps kids of all ages get started with oral histories, family trees, journaling, and more.
 These resources are free to download and use for non-commercial purposes.

 The Scott County Community Memory Project Copyright Policy:

 The Scott County Community Memory Project Digital Collection exists to preserve and provide access to rural Scott County history.
 The project was funded by an IMLS grant to the Scott County Library System from 2019-2021.
 We make these materials available in order to facilitate their use for non-commercial and educational purposes, and to advance the mission of the Scott County Library System.